-In a previous article for Human Spaces, Dr Kellert discussed the possibility of using biophilic design as a framework for the built environment, recognising that buildings can advance the health, fitness and wellbeing of those who use them.
+In a previous article, Dr Kellert discussed the possibility of using biophilic design as a framework for the built environment, recognising that buildings can advance the health, fitness and wellbeing of those who use them.

 Dr Kellert was an inspiration to many design professionals including David Gerson, Vice President of Marketing, Interface Americas, interior and architectural designer Oliver Heath, David Oakey, exclusive product designer for Interface and Bill Browning, founding partner of Terrapin Bright Green, who share their memories and thoughts below.